“Coronavirus Outbreak” Covid-19 impact on the Indian Economy

 Considering the struggle and challenges which the corporate realm is facing presently, the Indian economy is most likely to experience a decline in the growth during the last quarter of the current Financial Year.
 As per a report, it is been said that if the Coronavirus pandemic continues, then the economic growth of India may remain subdued in the first quarter of Fiscal Year 20-21 as well.
 The Moody Credit Rating Agency has also revised down India’s growth forecast from 5.4% anticipated in February to 5.3% in 2020.

 This outbreak will affect all the industries of India, including shipping, textiles, solar panels, pharmaceutical, IT, tourism & Aviation up to a large extent that will go to the extent of 10%.
 Moreover, the Indian importer’s dependence on Chill will further slow down the progress.
 On the brighter side, India could also be the beneficiary of positive flows, as it appears to be the least-impacted market.

-Stay tuned with Swarit Advisors to know about the latest policies and schemes of Government to reduce the impact of COVID-19 on the Indian economy.
+Stay tuned with Swarit Advisors to know about the latest policies and schemes of Government to reduce the Covid-19 impact on the Indian Economy.